About Us: The UC Berkeley Center for Executive Education

 Galima (pronounced Gal-i-mu) means “it is possible!” in Lithuanian.

 UC Berkeley's Center for Executive Education partners with the Galima Group to offer executive training programs in leadership, product management, pricing, negotiations, and management.
-For the past seven years, the Galima Group has provided market research, curriculum development, program management, and sales and marketing services in support of programs offered by the UC Berkeley Center for Executive Education.
+For the past nine years, the Galima Group has provided market research, curriculum development, program management, and sales and marketing services in support of programs offered by the UC Berkeley Center for Executive Education.
 By combining the market focus of the Galima Group with the cutting edge research of UC Berkeley faculty, we bring you programs that are as relevant and actionable as they are inspiring.

 Galima Group's founder was the Marketing and Product Management Director for the first digital wireless service provider in Lithuania in the mid 1990's, and had a lot of ideas about how to build better products, better teams, and a better organization.
 Her proposals were often met with “ne galima” or “it isn’t possible”.
-We believe that most things are possible, and have devoted the last seven years to helping our clients create great products, great teams, and great organizations.
+We believe that most things are possible, and have devoted the last nine years to helping our clients create great products, great teams, and great organizations.

 Galima Group Management Team